GitHub4Eddy/solax_monitor/README.md

 User can get a specific range of information through the granted tokenID.
 Please obtain your tokenID on the API page of Solaxcloud for free.
 The tokenID can be used to obtain real-time data of your inverter system.
 The obtain frequency need to be lower than 10 times/min and 10,000 times/day.

+Version 2.1 (4th December 2022)
+- Prevented almost empty responses like these: {"success":false,"exception":"Query success!","result":"this sn did not access!"}
+- Added log text to main device if no data from Solax Cloud

 Version 2.0 (16th April 2022)
 - Added Child Devices for feedinpower, feedinenergy, consumeenergy, feedinpowerM2, soc, peps1, peps2, peps3, batPower, powerdc1, powerdc2, powerdc3, powerdc4